tcjcodes/nutritional-therapy-site/src/content/services/index.md

-You will be introduced to the functional evaluation, and we use the information from the initial consultation and a variety of techniques (reflex points, palpations, muscle and lingual-neuro tests) to discover where your body may be out of balance.
+You will be introduced to the functional evaluation, and we use the information from the initial consultation and a variety of techniques (reflex points, palpations, muscle testing, and lingual-neuro tests) to discover where your body may be out of balance.
 We use all of these puzzle pieces to determine which nutrients will best support your body moving to a more balanced state.